iterorganization/IMAS-Validator/docs/source/courses/basic/setup.rst

 .. _`basic/setup`:

-IDS validator 101: setup
+IMAS validator 101: setup
 ========================

-For these training excercises you will need an installation of ids_validator and access to IMAS-Python.
+For these training excercises you will need an installation of imas_validator and access to IMAS-Python.
-Have a look at the :ref:`installing` page for more details on installing IDS validator.
+Have a look at the :ref:`installing` page for more details on installing IMAS validator.
 To check if your installation worked, try

 .. code-block:: console

-    $ python -c 'import ids_validator; print(ids_validator.__version__)'
+    $ python -c 'import imas_validator; print(imas_validator.__version__)'
     0.3.0

 Some IMAS-Python DBEntry objects and custom validation rulesets were built specifically for this training course.